Who we are and What we do

 Prior to the 1980’s, there was a long felt need for an organisation solely dedicated towards safeguarding Sri Lanka’s environment.
 The idea was stumbled upon by a group of friends – four law students, a budding zoologist, anthropologist, accountant, mathematician and an actress – who would regularly band together to protest against the misuse and abuse of the country’s natural resources, and spearheaded campaigns to protect the environment through litigation.
-Thus, in 1981 the Environmental Foundation Limited (EFL) was born, and later incorporated under the Companies Act with a share capital, in order to have legal standing before the Courts of Law in Sri Lanka.
+Thus, in 1981 the Environmental Foundation Limited (EFL) was born, and later incorporated under the Companies Act as (Guarantee) Limited.

 EFL was established as a “non- profit company limited by liability”, under the Companies Act.